-10-acre

-finish the fencing that will allow rotational grazing and keep the cattle out of the unnamed Elk River tributary.
+On his own 10-acre pasture, the new seeding flourished this summer.
+But a wet fall delayed work.
+Next spring, Rehnke said he planned to finish the fencing that will allow rotational grazing and keep the cattle out of the unnamed Elk River tributary.